 Based around the adventures from the much-loved book by Julia Donaldson, these twiggy trails feature colourful boards and associated activities, all of which have been designed to encourage their imaginations in the great outdoors!
 What’s more, there are so many creative ideas that can be brought home to the garden to keep the kids entertained for longer.

 Where is it?
-East London.
+South London.

 How much to budget for: Donation only to enter + free downloadable maps.

-Nearest station: Lewisham.
+Nearest station: Welling.

 Don't miss: Outdoor and educational fun!

 Perfect for: entertaining all members of the family!

 At multiple locations around the UK, you can enjoy one of twenty four self-led Forestry Commission England trails based on the Stick Man story!
 Choose to visit your local Forestry Commission woodland or venture into an unknown woods, where you’ll help Stick Man find his way back to the family tree.
 While adults take in the beautiful scenery, older children may want to stop for some climbing, whilst the younger children take part in activities along the route to learn about the importance of forests.
 These trails are free, but the activity packs available are £3.